Tangent007/COVID-19_time_series_data/README.md

 ## Polynomial regression

 Polynomial regression is a form of regression analysis in which the relationship between the independent variable x and the dependent variable y is modelled as an nth degree polynomial in x.
 Polynomial regression fits a nonlinear relationship between the value of x and the corresponding conditional mean of y, denoted E.

-Polynomial regression is used to predict the future of mortality rate, recovries and new confirmed cases.
+Graphing the number of confirmed cases, active cases, deaths.

 ![](https://github.com/Tangent007/COVID-19_time_series_data/blob/master/index1.png)